Kotlin/anko/README.md

 ## Anko Layouts ([wiki](https://github.com/Kotlin/anko/wiki/Anko-Layouts))

 *Anko Layouts* is a DSL for writing dynamic Android layouts.
-Here is a simple UI written with Anko DSL:
+Here is a simple UI has written with Anko DSL:

 ```kotlin
 verticalLayout {